hirohitokato/HKLStepSequencer/README.md

-# KSLSynthesizer
+# HKLSynthesizer

 Audio Synthesizer & Sequencer for iOS.

 # How to use

-- `import KSLSynthesizer` (if you use Objective-C, import AudioEngineIF.h)
+- `import HKLSynthesizer` (if you use Objective-C, import AudioEngineIF.h)
 - Instantiate a AudioEngineIF object and use it.

 ```swift